 Most employers look for applicants with, at minimum, a 2-year associate degree in biomedical technology or biomedical equipment engineering.
 A 4-year bachelor's degree helps those who want to advance to supervisory or management positions.

-Employment for BMETs during the decade 2014-2024 was expected to grow 6%, about average for all occupations, according to the U.S. Bureau of Labor Statistics (BLS).
+Employment for BMETs during the decade 2019-2029 was expected to grow 5%, about as fast as average for all occupations, according to the U.S. Bureau of Labor Statistics (BLS).
 The BLS noted that this was in part due to the increasing age of the American population and rising demand for healthcare services.

 Most states don't require certification for biomedical equipment technicians.
 However, voluntary certification provides recognition of demonstrated excellence and career commitment.
 Information on becoming a Certified Biomedical Equipment Technician (CBET) can be found at the website of the Association for the Advancement of Medical Instrumentation (www.aami.org).
 CBET applicants must meet education and experience qualifications and pass an exam.

 Biomedical equipment technicians require formal education and can pursue voluntary certification to enhance career prospects.
 Employment is expected to grow about as fast as the job market as a whole.
-The median salary for this position is around $46,000 per year.
+The median salary for this position is $49,280 per year.